Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Frequentlyasked questions

-In this approach, one party is looking to get everything they want without giving anything in return that meets the needs of the other party.
+In this approach, one party is looking to get everything they want without considering the other party’s needs.